Jola people: History

 The Jola are widely considered the first inhabitants of the lower reaches of the Casamance and Gambia rivers.

 The megaliths and stone circles of the area may have been built by the ancestors of the Serer people or of the Jola.

 Around the 11th century, in response to a progressively drying climate, Jola farmers created a padi system for growing rice, impounding rain and stream water during the wet season in padis.

-The Serer and Jola people believe in a common ancestry and have a joking relationship with each other which they assign to their ancient shared cultural heritage.
+The Serer and Jola people believe in a post colonial myth of common ancestry and have a joking relationship with each other which they assign to their ancient shared cultural heritage.
 According to the legend of Jambooñ and Againe (an ancient Serer and Jola legend), two sisters boarded a pirogue with their parties.
 Due to act of nature, the pirogue broke into half at the Point of Sangomar.
 Those who headed south became the ancestors of the Jola (descendants of Agaire) and those who headed north became the ancestors of the Serer people (descendants of Jambooñ).
 The Point of Sangomar is one of the sacred Serer sites.
+However, modern historians and scholars contend that this shared origin narrative may be a post-colonial construction utilized to foster national unity between northern and southern Senegal.
+Historically, the Serer originated in northern Senegal and migrated from the Fouta Toro region to their current location around the 11th century, whereas the Jola originate from the southern region of Senegambia.
+Furthermore, the two groups maintain distinct cultures and speak languages that are not closely related, while "Jola" itself is an exonym derived from Mandinka meaning "one who pays back" rather than the group's native endonym, which is Ajamat (plural Ajamataw).